Calling Extensions SDK

 yarn add @hubspot/calling-extensions-sdk

 The Calling Extensions SDK exposes a simple API for HubSpot and a calling app to exchange messages.
 The messages are sent through methods exposed by the SDK and received through eventHandlers.
+You can find a full list of the available events in the Events section.

 The following is a description of the events: